 Maybe they just start with banging a fork against their rice, but this will eventually turn into eating rice with a fork.
 Toddlers love to start to use forks, spoons, “baby” knives, and some older ones (2+) may start to enjoy toothpicks.
 And it goes without saying, all meals and snacks should be supervised with toddlers.

-If you are looking for specific utensils that your child will use to eat with, I compiled a helpful list in Top 11 Eating Utensils for Kids.
+If you are looking for specific utensils that your child will use to eat, check out the list I compiled of the best utensils for kids.

 10 Balanced Meals that Toddlers Will Eat